nataliiasolomchak21/blissbowl/README.md

 ![Kanban Board](documentation/readme_files/kanban-board.png)
 </details>

 This a visual representation of my Kanban Board during the project.
-In addition to three essential columns, I created a column "Product Backlog" later renamed into for the user stories that I wasn't able to implement.
+In addition to three essential columns, I created a column "Product Backlog" for the user stories that I wasn't able to implement.
 My process was divided into 8 Design (Milestones).
 Once the iteration is done, all of the user stories from that iteration were going to "Done" column.
 If any of the user stories from a particular iteration weren't implemented, they were going back to the Product Backlog.

 #### Iterations